MintonGroup/swiftest/README.md

 #### Usage

-A Swiftest simulation, including all required input files, should exist in its own directory.
+When creating a new Swiftest simulation, ensure that all required input files exist in a unique directory.
 A symbolic link to the Swiftest driver should also exist in the simulation directory.
 To create a symbolic link to the Swiftest driver from your current directory, type:

 ```ln -s ~/PATH/TO/swiftest/bin/swiftest_driver .```